Iron Behind the Velvet - Chapter 1

 “What does Kanin say?”

-“This comes at a very inopportune time."
+“This is most inopportune."
 Father said.
 "We need him desperately, and he needs time unencumbered by obligation to the community, time to reconnect with his family.
-I am loathe to contemplate how much effort this will require from him, in addition to his ... debts ...
-Above.”
+I am loathe to contemplate how much effort this will require from him, in addition to his ... debts ... above.”

-“It will take many of us away from our loved ones for quite some time.”
-Vincent hands were flat on Father’s long desk, his arms stiffened, bearing his weight.
+“It will take many of us from our loved ones for quite some time.”
+Vincent leaned on Father’s desk, his hands pressed flat, his arms stiffened, bearing his weight.
 “For once we begin, we cannot stop.”

-Father pulled his glasses away and, folding them, laid them in the valley of the book open on his desk.
+Father pulled away his glasses and, folding them, laid them on the papers before him – lists, Vincent knew, a dozen of them: inventories of equipment and personnel, objectives, evaluations, alternatives, if-then contingencies worried through in the middle of the night – and picked up the obsidian sphere.
 “I regret this for you, Vincent.
 I do.”

 There was no response to this last, just a silent, shared dejection amped by urgency.
 He had no choice.
 He would tell Catherine tonight, and although he knew she would understand, that she would never complain – that she would offer her help – he dreaded making a reality of that which he had earlier intimated to her.
 Too far a distance from their chambers to return at night, it might take weeks of camp-living for the lot of them to reconstruct the entrances in the northern tunnels.

 He would miss her so.
-And this time, it would be his world – his life – that would separate them.
-Booted footsteps thudded in the corridor.
-For a moment Vincent let his shoulders sag, and then, with a quiet, controlled sigh, he pushed away from the tabletop.
+And this time, it would be his world – his life – separating them.
+With a quiet, controlled sigh, he pushed away from the tabletop.

-“Ah,” Father said, rising from his chair.
+“Ah,” Father exclaimed, rising, returning the ball to its stand.
 “Here's Kanin.
 And Cullen and Mouse!
 On time, Mouse, thank you.
 And Dominic!
 Wonderful.
 We will have the benefit of your experience.”

 ____________________

-The bags were heavy with treasure.
-Day by day, she was transforming their private chambers – those he’d believed would forever echo only with dreams – into their home together.
-Mouse had organized tunnel dwellers and helpers into teams, and one after another, they had trekked to the warehouse where the furniture and keepsakes from her father’s home were stored.
+The bags he took from her were heavy with treasure.
+Day by day, she was transforming his private chambers – those he’d believed would forever echo only with dreams – into their home together.
+Mouse had organized tunnel dwellers and helpers into teams, and one after another, they had trekked to the warehouse where the furniture and keepsakes from her father’s house were stored.
 Now the round cherry desk held center court upstairs in the rooms she claimed along the gallery, and the soft leather sofa replaced the solitary chair in the downstairs library.

 She had been right about the sofa.
-They needed a place to sit together, and there was little more precious to him than the private moments when he could embrace her, pull her close to him, hold her while he read to her ... or when she would read to him.
-There, in that in-between place, he would float on the song of her voice, melt into her sweet warmth.
-Eased by her storytelling, his defenses would mellow, and his differences, his deep-seated fears, would fade from his own consciousness freeing him to be simply a man in love.
+They needed a place to sit together, and there was little more precious to him than the private moments when he could embrace her, hold her while he read to her ... or when she would read to him.
+There, in that in-between place, he floated on the song of her voice, melted into her sweet warmth.
+Eased by her storytelling, his defenses mellowed, and his differences, his fears, faded from his own consciousness, freeing him to be simply a man in love.

 It was a perfect place.

 These days, these weeks to come, would feel strange.
-He would be far from her, measured in the miles of his world, and working to keep her world out.
+He'd be far from her – measured in the miles of his world – and working to keep her world out.
 She would fill her time, he knew, with her work and friends and with occupations he so wished he could share.
-A thin shiver traveled his spine, delivering a scornful suggestion that with so much time and space between them, she might remember all she would forgo for him.
+A thin shiver traveled his spine, delivering a scornful suggestion that with so much time and space between them, she might remember all she must forgo for him.

 He shook his mane of hair – once, twice – banishing the hiss of words to a faraway vault.
-He imagined shoving his shoulder hard against the door of it, hearing the click of the lock in the heavy door that barred the narrowing corridor ...
+He imagined shoving his shoulder hard against it, hearing the click of the lock in the heavy door that barred the narrowing corridor ...

 The song of her voice ...

-“We met today,” he said, careful to keep his voice strong and his pace steady, “with Kanin, Cullen, Mouse and Dominic ... to plan the northern tunnel changes.”
+“We met today,” he said, careful to keep his chin high and his pace steady, “with Kanin, Cullen, Mouse and Dominic ... to plan the northern tunnel changes.”

 “You heard more from Stewart and Noah.”